 If you’re worried that having Dancing In The Street blaring from your One will prevent Alexa or the Google Assistant from hearing your request to skip Dancing In The Street, a combination of noise cancelling, something called “smart voice capture” and a custom-designed six-microphone array ensures that you can always be heard.

-Of course, you can also use Alexa or Google Assistant on the One exactly as you do on an Amazon Echo or Google Home, so as well as playing music you can set timers and alarms, check the weather, add items to your shopping list – all small features, but useful nonetheless.
+Of course, you can also use Alexa or Google Assistant on the One exactly as you do on an Amazon Echo or Google Nest speaker, so as well as playing music you can set timers and alarms, check the weather, add items to your shopping list – all small features, but useful nonetheless.
 We’d suggest the One is particularly good as a kitchen speaker.

 We have loud music playing from the One in the kitchen and can still get Alexa’s attention from the adjoining room with only a slightly raised voice.